dusty-phillips/glimpse/README.md

 ## Typechecking

 Typechecking is mostly not implemented yet and not available in the public release on hex.
-The entrypoint is in glimpse/typecheck.
-Right now you can only typecheck one module at a time, but the goal is to support typechecking entire glimpse packages.
+The entrypoints are in glimpse/typecheck.
+If you've loaded a glimpse module as above, you probably want `typecheck.package(glimpse_package)`.
+There are a couple other public functions in there for checking individual modules and parts of modules, but it is probable you want that one.

 ## Future Ideas